nitro2k01/little-things-gb/windesync-validate/README.md

 ![Reference, should not trigger, bottom part](images/ref-shouldnot.png)

 This part of the screen represents combinations of `SCX` and `WX` where the glitch should not trigger.
-Not that this checkmark should *not* have a drop on the left side.
+Note that this checkmark should *not* have a drop on the left side.
 The "should not trigger" portion should appear correct on any emulators that implements the glitch correctly, as well as on any emulators that don't attempt to implement it at all.
 This section is included to detect false positives in emulators while implementing the glitch.

 ### Examples of test failures